-"There is a male on the loose who is very dangerous," said police Sgt.
+"There is a male on the loose who is very dangerous," said Los Angeles Police Sgt.
 John Pasquarielo.

 "At this time, we are saying lone suspect.
 We do not know if there was more than one suspect at this point," he said.

 There is a very tight perimeter around the neighborhood.
 A parent who broke police lines was taken into custody and handcuffed.

 Police said five people were shot, including three young boys.